Robust Bayesian Optimisation with Unbounded Corruptions: Experiments

 \subsection{Lunar-Lander-3}

 Lastly, we assess performance in a high-dimensional setting using the Lunar-Lander-3 reinforcement learning environment~\citep{towers2024gymnasium}.
-The task is to optimise a linear policy depending on 36 parameters, where the objective is given by the average cumulative reward over 5 episodes of 1000 steps each.
+The task is to optimise a linear policy depending on 36 parameters, where the objective is given by the average cumulative reward over 4 episodes of 1000 steps each.
 This evaluation is subject to significant noise from the environment's inherent stochasticity.
-To further challenge the algorithms' performances, an adversary also introduces additional spuriously high rewards of 1000 with a frequency of $T^{1/3}$.
+To further challenge the algorithms' performances, an adversary also introduces additional spuriously low rewards of $-1000$ with a frequency of $T^{1/3}$.
 Similarly to Section~\ref{sec:hpt_opt}, the optimum policy is unknown and we chose an adversary that injects corruption as fast as its budget allows it independently of the chosen policy.
+The experiment is then repeated 10 times with different random seeds.
 We plot the results in Figure~\ref{fig:lunarlander}, where we defined regret as the difference between the best-observed reward across all BO runs and that of the current policy.
+Solid lines represent the mean, and shaded regions represent the standard error.

-Despite having run for $800$ iterations, \textit{none} of the BO algorithms have stabilised due to the problem's high dimension.
+Despite having run for $300$ iterations, \textit{none} of the BO algorithms have stabilised due to the problem's high dimension.
 As this behaviour is common in practice and for high-dimensional problems, it is worth understanding whether the asymptotic regret guarantees derived in our paper are practically meaningful before regret guarantees converge.
-On this example, our results suggest that they are: RCGP-based methods slightly improve upon GP-UCB.
+On this example, our results suggest that they are: RCGP-based methods improve upon GP-UCB.
 More interestingly, other robust baselines significantly underperform---even relative to GP-UCB---which is due to their overly conservative exploration strategies being maladapted to high-dimensional spaces.
 For the Diagnostics-GP for instance, we hypothesise that many non-outlying data points will be treated as outliers and completely excluded from consideration due to the fact that $d$-dimensional Gaussians quickly concentrate onto a ring of radius $\sqrt{d}$ \citep{wainwright2019high}.